 METHODS AND MATERIALS: A web-based survey was sent to current residents identified using the Association of Residents in Radiation Oncology directory.

 RESULTS: The response rate was 33%.
-26% of residents reported a mandatory treatment planning rotation.
-71% of residents reported reviewing 50% or fewer plans with an attending.
-23% of respondents were not at all or only slightly comfortable (1 or 2 on a 1-5 scale) evaluating treatment plans.
-Residents with mandatory treatment planning rotations were more comfortable evaluating plans compared to those without (p = 0.045).
+Twenty-six percent of residents reported a mandatory treatment planning rotation.
+Seventy-one percent of residents reported reviewing ≤50% of plans with an attending.
+Twenty-three percent of respondents were not at all or only slightly comfortable (1 or 2 on a 1-5 scale) evaluating treatment plans.
+Residents with mandatory treatment planning rotations were more comfortable evaluating plans compared with those without mandatory rotations (P = .045).
 Overall, 60% reported insufficient exposure to treatment planning.
-Among PGY-5 residents, this rate was 52%.
-92% of residents expressed interest in free supplemental treatment planning resources.
+Among postgraduate year 5 residents, this rate was 52%.
+Ninety-two percent of residents expressed interest in free supplemental treatment planning resources.

 CONCLUSIONS: A significant proportion of residents surveyed report insufficient exposure to treatment planning.
 Development of a practical treatment planning curriculum would offer the opportunity to improve resident education, and ultimately quality of care, at the national level.View details for PubMedID 31786277

 The American Society for Radiation Oncology 2017 Radiation Oncologist Workforce Study.
 Int J Radiat Oncol Biol Phys

 Fung CY, Chen E, Vapiwala N, Pohar S, Trifiletti D, Truong MT, Uschold G, Schuster J, Patel A, Jani A, Mohindra P, Sanders T, Gardner L, Arnone A, Royce T